Joy Doreen Biira: Controversies

 On 26 November 2016, armed government forces comprising Uganda People's Defence Forces (UPDF) and Uganda Police Force (UPF), attacked, ransacked and burnt down the palace of the King of the Rwenzururu, one Charles Wesley Mumbere.
 The number of fatalities are anywhere between 55 and over 100, depending on who is reporting.
 The next day, Biira, who was in her hometown of Kasese, for her wedding to fiancé (now husband), Newton Kung'u, a Kenyan citizen, was arrested by the Uganda Police, because she had posted photographs and a video of the inferno, after the attack, on some of her social media pages.
 After spending a night in police custody, she was given police bond and allowed to return to Kenya with her husband.
 She was charged with "abetting terrorism", a charge that attracts maximum sentence of seven years in Ugandan prison.

 On 23 December 2016, Biira's personal automobile, a Mercedes-Benz E-220, a sedan with registration number: KBY 831K, was stolen from the company parking lot of Standard Media Kenya, her employer, where the owner had parked the vehicle.
 About a week later, the car was recovered in the western Kenyan city of Kisumu, approximately 350 km away.
-Arrested and charged for the theft was one Aaron Obudho Ochieng, an editor at the television station where he and Biira worked.
+Arrested and charged for the theft was Aaron Obudho Ochieng, an editor at the television station where Biira worked.
 The editor's initial defence was that he and the owner of the vehicle had jointly planned the car theft.
 Six months later, he recanted those claims in court, publicly apologized to the car owner for the harm, pain and suffering caused by his lies to the court, and reached an out of court settlement with the car owner, for the civil liabilities related to his statements.
-He also lost his job as Editor at KTN Television.
-In May 2018 Aaron Obudho Ochieng was again incarcerated for having failed to pay the money he had promised to pay to Joy Doreen Biira.
+He also lost his job as editor at KTN Television.
+In May 2018, Ochieng was again incarcerated for faiing to pay Biira.